-Actions Status Comment Host six major events reflecting priority sectors On-Track During the quarter, Wollongong supported the following major events held in the city: Football Australia National Youth Championships, and contribute to the acquisition and 13 World Darts Masters, Golf NSW Regional Qualifiers and NSW Police and Emergency Services Games. management of signature events The following events were secured; Bowls NSW Pennants Finals and Touch NSW Country Championships.
+Operational Plan 2024-2025 Update Actions Status Comment Host six major events reflecting priority sectors and contribute to the acquisition and management of signature events On-Track During the quarter, Wollongong supported the following major events held in the city: Football Australia National Youth Championships, World Darts Masters, Golf NSW Regional Qualifiers and NSW Police and Emergency Services Games.
+The following events were secured; Bowls NSW Pennants Finals and Touch NSW Country Championships.
 Deliver civic activities which recognise and celebrate the city's people On-Track Two key civic events were delivered this quarter, celebrating community pride and contribution.
 On 13 August 2024, the Lord Mayor's Recognition Reception honoured 60 community members for their contributions to making Wollongong a better place to live.
-Held in the Bluescope Room, Wollongong Art Gallery, the event welcomed approximately 100 attendees. $\mathbf{\nabla}$ On 30 August 2024, Council hosted an event at North Wollongong Beach where Emma McKeon AM unveiled the Emma McKeon AM Promenade.
+Held in the Bluescope Room, Wollongong Art Gallery, the event welcomed approximately 100 attendees.
+On 30 August 2024, Council hosted an event at North Wollongong Beach where Emma McKeon AM unveiled the Emma McKeon AM Promenade.
 The event garnered significant media coverage and was attended by approximately 85 guests, including community members, Councillors, Members of Parliament and other dignitaries.